Northern Territory: Post-World War II

 In the late 1960s improved roads in adjoining States linking with the territory, port delays and rapid economic development led to uncertainty in port and regional infrastructure development.
 As a result of the Commission of Enquiry established by the Administrator, port working arrangements were changed, berth investment deferred and a port masterplan prepared.
 Extension of rail transport was then not considered because of low freight volumes.

-Indigenous Australians had struggled for rights to fair wages and land.
-An important event in this struggle was the strike and walk off by the Gurindji people at Wave Hill Cattle Station in 1966.
+Aboriginal Australians in the territory struggled for rights to land and fair wages.
+In 1963, the Yolngu people of Arnhem Land submitted two petitions, known as the Yirrkala bark petitions, to the Australian Parliament to protest their land being taken for mining bauxite without prior consultation.
+Another important event in this struggle was the strike and walk off by the Gurindji people at Wave Hill Cattle Station in 1966.
 The Northern Territory Council for Aboriginal Rights (NTCAR) supported the strikers and provided publicity.

-The Federal government of Gough Whitlam set up the Woodward Royal Commission in February 1973, to enquire into how land rights might be achieved in the Northern Territory.
+In February 1973, the Federal government of Gough Whitlam set up the Woodward Royal Commission, to enquire into how land rights might be achieved in the Northern Territory.
 Justice Woodward's first report in July 1973 recommended that a Central Land Council and a Northern Land Council be established to present to him the views of Aboriginal people.
-A Land Rights Bill was drafted, and the Aboriginal Land Rights (Northern Territory) Act 1976 was passed by the Fraser government on 16 December 1976 and began operation on 26 January 1977).
+A Land Rights Bill was drafted, and the Aboriginal Land Rights (Northern Territory) Act 1976 was passed by the Fraser government in December 1976 and began operation in January 1977.
 The Northern Territory Council for Aboriginal Rights was disestablished in 1976.

 In 1974, from Christmas Eve to Christmas Day, Darwin was devastated by tropical Cyclone Tracy.
-Cyclone Tracy killed 71 people, caused A$837 million in damage (approximately A$6.85 billion As of 2018) and destroyed more than 70 per cent of Darwin's buildings, including 80 per cent of houses.
+Cyclone Tracy killed 66 people, caused A$837 million in damage, approximately A$8.38 billion As of 2024, and destroyed more than 70 per cent of Darwin's buildings, including 80 per cent of houses.
 Tracy left more than 41,000 out of the 47,000 inhabitants of the city homeless.
 The city was rebuilt with much-improved construction codes and is a modern, landscaped metropolis today.

+Self-government

-In 1978 the Territory was granted Self Government with a Legislative Assembly headed by a Chief Minister.
-The Administrator of the Northern Territory is another important position in the government and they act as the King's representative in the Territory and a part of their role is appointing the Chief Minister.
-The Territory also publishes official notices in its own Government Gazette.
+In 1978, the Territory was granted self-government by the Northern Territory (Self-Government) Act 1978, with a Legislative Assembly headed by a Chief Minister.
+The Administrator of the Northern Territory is another important position in the government.
+They act as the King's representative in the Territory and a part of their role is appointing the Chief Minister.
+The Territory publishes official notices in its own Government Gazette.
 In the 1980s, conservation-oriented areas in the Northern Territory such as Kakadu National Park and Uluru-Kata Tjuta National Park were inscribed on the UNESCO World Heritage List for their mix of natural heritage and Aboriginal culture.

-During 1995–96 the Northern Territory was briefly one of the few places in the world with legal voluntary euthanasia, until the Federal Parliament overturned the legislation.
+In 1995–96, the Northern Territory was briefly one of the few places in the world with legal voluntary euthanasia, until the Federal Parliament overturned the legislation.
 Before the over-riding legislation was enacted, four people used the law supported by Dr Philip Nitschke.